mislav/blog/_posts/2012-03-23-unless-else.md

   }
 ---

-There are two features of Ruby that are often frowned upon by professionals: the `and` and `or` keywords, and the `unless ... else` construct.
+There are two features of Ruby that are often frowned upon by experienced
+Rubyists: the `and` and `or` keywords, and the `unless ... else` construct.

 I want to argue that both are OK and, when used correctly, need not be considered a code smell.